 The first report of the existence of a god-made image that was supposed to have been in the ancient city of Edessa then comes from Evagrios Scholastikos, who around 593 mentions an image of Christ of divine origin (θεότευκτος), which in 544 is said to have provided miraculous help as a palladium in the defense of Edessa against the Persians.

-Eusebius reports nothing about the fate of the Edessa letter, but if it was made of papyrus, which seems likely, it will have decayed.
-Papyrus had a lifespan of about 100 to 200 years in ancient libraries.
-What is striking, however, is the later transformation from letter to image and then to cloth.
-History transforms the venerated object from written to hand-painted and then to god-made.
-The mandylion subsequently disappears, is thrown into a well, which thus becomes miraculous, and reappears.
-One falsifies it by copies and so on.
-The path of the cloth is bumpy.
+Eusebius makes no mention of the fate of the Edessa letter.
+However, since it was likely made of papyrus, it would have decayed over time.
+Papyrus typically had a lifespan of only 100 to 200 years in ancient libraries.
+What is remarkable, however, is the transformation of the revered object from a letter to a hand-painted image and then to a God-made cloth.
+The Mandylion subsequently disappeared, was thrown into a well, which became miraculous, and reappeared.
+Copies of the cloth were made, leading to falsification.
+The path of the cloth was bumpy.

-It is therefore not by chance that the Byzantines, during the siege of Edessa, also demanded all the copies of the cloth.
-It seems that already at that time it was not completely sure which cloth or picture was the real one.
+It is not surprising, therefore, that during the siege of Edessa, the Byzantines demanded all copies of the cloth.
+It seems that even at that time, it was not entirely clear which cloth or picture was the genuine one.

-It should also be mentioned that around ancient Edessa there is a strong tradition of the miracle tree, on which cloths are hung to get wishes fulfilled.
+It should also be noted that there is a strong tradition of the miracle tree around ancient Edessa, on which cloths are hung to fulfill wishes.
 Such a tree still stands today in nearby Göbekli Tepe.
-A leap from letter to cloth would therefore not be out of place to do justice to this tradition.
+A leap from a letter to a cloth would therefore be in line with this tradition.
+It might be theorized that the tree is an ancient trace of a ritual personification of the goddess Ashera.

 Wishing trees with cloths like these still serve as “wish mediators” in Turkey and also close to ancient Edessa (Urfa).